defold/doc/docs/en/manuals/libraries.md

 ## Setting up library dependencies

 Open the project you would like to have access to the library.
-In the Project settings, add the URL to the "dependencies" property.
+In the project settings, add the URL to the *dependencies* property.
 You can specify multiple dependent projects if you want.
 Just list them separated by spaces:

 ![Dependencies](images/libraries/libraries_dependencies.png)

-Now, select *Project > Fetch Libraries* to update the Library dependencies.
+Now, select <kbd>Project ▸ Fetch Libraries</kbd> to update library dependencies.
 This happens automatically whenever you open a project so you will only need to do this if the dependencies change without re-opening the project.
 This happens if you add or remove dependency libraries or if one of the dependency library projects are changed and synchronized by someone.

 ![Fetch Libraries](images/libraries/libraries_fetch_libraries.png)